 Museum-Grade Watches

-Why Demand for Museum-Grade Watches Is Growing in 2025
+Why Demand for Museum-Grade Watches Is Growing in 2026

 First, the luxury watch market as a whole has matured.
-According to Morgan Stanley and LuxeConsult’s 2024 report, the global watch industry reached CHF 55 billion in retail sales, with vintage and collectible watches representing a growing share of private transactions.
+According to Morgan Stanley and LuxeConsult’s 2024 report, the global watch industry reached CHF 55 billion in retail sales, with vintage and collectible watches claiming a growing share of private transactions.

 As watch dealer Aurel Bacs once put it, “A great watch doesn’t just sell — it rewrites the record books.”